Deir al-Balah: Ottoman period

 A substantial part of Deir al-Balah's inhabitants died in 1862 because of stagnant drinking water originating from the town's swamps.
 The swamps were seasonal, forming each winter as a result of flooding which failed to breach the sandstone ridge.
 A year later, on 29 May 1863, French explorer Victor Guérin wrote that Deir al-Balah was a small, partly ruined village with a population of 350.
 Date farming was the principal economic activity that the inhabitants engaged in.
 In 1878, the PEF's Survey of Western Palestine noted Deir al-Balah had grown to become a large village of mud houses "with wells and a small tower".
 At the time, it served as a see of the Greek Orthodox Church of Jerusalem.

-Modern era
+WWI and British period

 Deir al-Balah was captured by the British Army following the surrender of Khan Yunis on 28 February 1917.
 By April an aerodrome and an army camp were established there and Deir al-Balah became a launching point for British forces against Ottoman-held Gaza and Beersheba to the north and northeast, respectively.
 Of the 25 British war cemeteries dating from World War I, one of the six largest was built in Deir al-Balah in March 1917.
 It continued to be used until March 1918 and contains a total of 724 graves.

 Deir al-Balah became a part of the British Mandate of Palestine starting in 1922.
 A municipal council to administer the town was established by the British authorities in 1946, but it had limited jurisdiction over civil affairs and provided a few basic services.